espocrm/documentation/docs/administration/bpm-compensation.md

 An activity is considered **visible** from the throwing Event when:

-* It is contained in normal flow at the same level of the process/sub-process.
+* It is contained in a normal flow at the same level of the process/sub-process.
 * It is contained in the parent process/sub-process of an event sub-process in which the Event is contained.

 In the same level: